+Dr. Péter ZACHAR PhD, associate professor Signed with her/his own hand

-- 1. Course Code: ÁKINTE02 - 2.
-Course title: Disaster Management in Public Administration - 3.
-Credit value and course structure: - 3.1.
-3 credit - 3.2. ratio of lectures and seminars: 0% seminar, 100% lecture - 4.
-Name of major(s), specializations (where it is taught): International Public Management BA - 5.
+1. Course Code: ÁKINTE02

+- 2. Course title: Disaster Management in Public Administration - 3.
+Credit value and course structure:

+- 4. Name of major(s), specializations (where it is taught): International Public Management BA - 5.
 Name of organizational unit responsible for its education: Department of Public Management and Information Technology - 6.
-Name, position, academic degree of tutor responsible for the curriculum: Dr. Péter KORONVÁRY PhD, associate professor - 7.
-Number and types of classes - 7.1. full number of classes/semester: - 7.1.1.
+Name, position, academic degree of tutor responsible for the curriculum: Dr. Péter KORONVÁRY PhD, associate professor

+- 7.1.1.
 Full time course: 28 (28 LEC + 0 SEM) - 7.1.2.
-Part time course: 8 (8 LEC + 0 SEM) - 7.2. weekly number of classes full time course: 2 (2 LEC + 0 SEM) - 7.3.
+Part time course: 8 (8 LEC + 0 SEM) - 7.2. weekly number of classes full time course: 2 (2 LEC + 0 SEM)

+7.3.
 Further special or unique methods applied throughout of the course:

-The course offers an introduction into the world of risks, crises and disasters present in modern managerial thinking.
+The course offers an introduction into the world ot risks, crises and disasters present in modern managerial thinking.
 It gives an overview into managerial and organizational tasks and tools related to various functions of planning, organizing, directing, coordinating and controlling as applied in the various steps of the disaster management process.
 Also, short case studies and simulations will help the students understand what and how to do in critical situations.